MSSSAR Eagle Scout Recognition and Scholarship Programs

 The Color Guard is used in ceremonies to open and close meetings of the SAR, DAR, C.A.R. and other organizations.
 They participate in parades, memorial services and grave markings.
 They bring favorable publicity to the SAR with their colorful flags, attractive uniforms and colonial style music.
 In addition, it is fun.
 The Color Guard is organized on the state society and/or chapter level.
 Mississippi fields a "combined Color Guard" made up of men from several chapters who assemble just like the minutemen.

-If you are interested in participating with your local Mississippi Chapter Color Guard, please contact your Chapter's president.
+If you are interested in participating with your Color Guard, please contact Julius Hite.

 Chairman: Mark Henry

 This Committee is responsible for establishing contact with the appropriate senior CAR officers; for encouraging Mississippi Society chapter support of CAR societies; for encouraging Mississippi Society members to become involved in CAR activities; for recruiting male CAR members to become SAR members when they become 18 years of age; for recommending the award of the CAR-SAR Medal of Appreciation of Good Citizenship Medal to CAR members, as appropriate.

 American History Teacher Award